pkulchenko/serpent/README.md

 ## Formatters

 Serpent supports a way to provide a custom formatter that allows to fully customize the output.
+The formatter takes four values:

+* tag -- the name of the current element with '=' or an empty string in case of array index,
+* head -- an opening table bracket `{` and associated indentation and newline (if any),
+* body -- table elements concatenated into a string using commas and indentation/newlines (if any), and
+* tail -- a closing table bracket `}` and associated indentation and newline (if any).

-For example, the following call will apply `Foo{bar} notation to its output (used by Metalua to display ASTs):
+For example, the following call will apply
+`Foo{bar} notation to its output (used by Metalua to display ASTs):

 ```lua